Donors and Recipients: On Asymmetric Transfer Across Tasks and Languages with Parameter-Efficient Fine-Tuning: Limitations

 \section{Limitations}

-Our conclusions are bounded by (i) model coverage (two open-weight families at $0.5$B–$8$B scales), (ii) the task suite and its multilingual construction (a mixture of translated, post-edited, or localised benchmarks), and (iii) a single adaptation regime (one-source PEFT with a fixed LoRA recipe and merged adapters).
-These choices could bias donor–recipient maps and harm rates; larger or different architectures, full fine-tuning or alternative adapter placements/merging, and richer prompting/decoding policies may shift magnitudes even if the qualitative asymmetries persist.
-Beyond scope, several design decisions may affect measured effects.
-First, many evaluations rely on translation or post-editing, which can introduce artefacts favouring certain typologies, scripts, or register; while this enables broad language coverage, cross-lingual differences may partly reflect translation choices rather than purely model transfer.
-Second, our evaluation protocol fixes decoding in a zero-shot setting with pinned seeds, which stabilises comparisons but may interact with transfer (few-shot, Chain of thought (CoT) prompting, or different decoding could change outcomes).
-Third, our primary metric is absolute percentage-point change with specific harm rate threshold; alternative thresholds or utility-weighted objectives could alter reported harm rates.
-Finally, we do not sweep hyper-parameters, we study single-source specialisation rather than multi-source or regularised schedules, and our benchmarks emphasise short-form QA and classification tasks.
+Our conclusions are bounded by (i) model coverage (three open-weight families at $0.5$B--$8$B scales), (ii) the specific task suite and its multilingual construction, and (iii) a single adaptation regime (one-source PEFT with a fixed LoRA recipe).
+Beyond the scope, several design decisions may affect the measured effects.
+First, many evaluations rely on translation or post-editing, which can introduce artefacts favouring certain typologies, scripts, or registers.
+While this enables broad language coverage, our stratified comparison of curated vs.\ machine-translated benchmarks (Appendix~\ref{app:curated_vs_mt}) confirms that cross-lingual differences may partly reflect translation quality and editing practices in addition to intrinsic model transfer capabilities.
+Second, our evaluation protocol fixes decoding in a zero-shot setting, but few-shot, Chain-of-Thought (CoT) prompting, or alternative decoding strategies could yield different outcomes.
+Third, our primary metric is the absolute percentage-point change ($\Delta$); alternative metrics could alter the perceived significance of the reported gains.
+Finally, beyond a focused LoRA rank ablation on a small subset of models and sources (Appendix~\ref{app:lora_rank}), we do not tune hyper--parameters per model or task: the experimental grid uses a single fixed LoRA recipe, and we study single-source specialisation rather than multi-source or regularised schedules.
+Importantly, our evaluation relies on multiple-choice and short-form classification benchmarks.
+While standard for automated evaluation, transfer dynamics in open-ended generative tasks may differ, offering a valuable direction for future work. \paragraph{Use of AI assistants.} We used a general-purpose AI assistant for language polishing and minor code refactoring.